-• What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-The Sub-Fund does not apply a minimum rate to reduce the scope of the investments considered prior to the application of the investment strategy.
-Nevertheless, the achievement of the extra-financial strategy through Responsibility Risk Score, the controversies and sectorial exclusion policy is consequently leading to reduce of the scope of the investment universe.
+The achievement of the extra-financial strategy through Responsibility Risk Score, the controversies and sectorial exclusion policy is consequently leading to reduce 20% of the investment universe.